Date: Saturday 10th October 2020 (10am-4.15pm)

 Cost: Free (refreshments & lunch included).

-The 2020 Annual Restoration Conference, jointly organised by The Inland Waterways Association and Canal & River Trust, is taking place on Saturday 10th October 2020 at South Wolverhampton and Bilston Academy.
+The 2020 Annual Restoration Conference, jointly organised by The Inland Waterways Association and Canal & River Trust, is taking place on the new date of Saturday 10th October 2020 at South Wolverhampton and Bilston Academy.
 This years theme is "Building resilience and creating connections".

 The conference will bring a focus to governance, volunteer recruitment, including the recruitment and management of a more diverse volunteer base and a series of technical and informative workshops.
 Workshop technical topics include the environmental changes to be introduced by legislation around biodiversity net gain and dealing with utilities on site.
 We have tried to attract as many speakers from beyond IWA and CRT and attendees should experience a fantastic insight to the important topics facing restorations today.
 Plus there will be plenty of time for networking.